 - You have been admitted to the second or upper years of a degree.

-- You have been admitted to a limited enrolment degree, including but not limited to the Bachelor of Computer Science, Bachelor of Music, Bachelor of Midwifery, Bachelor of Education, or Bachelor of Commerce.
+- You have been admitted to a limited enrolment degree, including but not limited to the Bachelor of Commerce, Bachelor of Computer Science, Bachelor of Education, Bachelor of International Economics, Bachelor of Midwifery, Bachelor of Music, or Bachelor of Nursing at UBC Okanagan.

 - You want to defer your admission to attend another post-secondary institution.